senzing-garage/entity-search-web-app/README.md

       senzing/entity-search-web-app
     ```

-1. Run in a formation.
-If using the compose formation just do

-    ```console
-    docker-compose up senzing-webapp
-    ```

 1. To verify that containers are running and accessible:

     1. Open a web browser on [http://localhost:8081](http://localhost:8081) (or substitute hostname or IP for `localhost`).